top of page

 In Brief

 My dissertation specifically focused on the integration of biophysical models of salamanders with agent-based modeling to explore the impact of plant climbing behaviors on overall activity and interactions with climate.
 I then used fieldwork to evaluate the model predictions.
 Rhododendron management on salamanders.
+Two of the 4 chapters have been published

 Individual Based Ecology